CASA/IPTN CN-235: Commercial airliner

 Although the CN-235 has been initially designed as a military transport, it has also been offered to civil operators, usually as a commercial airliner.
 It has not achieved substantial sales in this role compared to competing 50-seat commuter aircraft such as the Fokker 50, ATR 42 and De Havilland Canada DHC-8.
 Iberia LAE, Spain's flag carrier, emerged as an early customer, opting to purchase four CN-235s from CASA to serve on its regional routes.
 It, and its subsidiaries Binter Canarias and Binter Mediterraneo, operated the type between 1989 and 1997, opting to procure several larger ATR 72s to replace it.

 Numerous Indonesian operators had placed early orders for the CN-235; by 1992, there were internal routes served by the type between most of the major cities in the country.
 The Indonesian operator Merpati Nusantara Airlines emerged as the largest civilian operator of the CN-235, at one point having 15 examples in its fleet alone.
 In April 1995, the company decided to proceed with a leasing arrangement to operate additional aircraft.

 During 1992, Aerolíneas Argentinas, which was a subsidiary of Iberia at that time, ordered a pair of CN-235s to be operated by its own subsidiary, Austral.
 In August 2006, it was reported that several CASA CN-235-10 were in service with African airlines, including two operated by Safair and one with Tiko Air.
 Around 2007, Asian Spirit operated a lone CN-235-220 in the Philippines.

-During 2015, Indonesian Aerospace announced that they were in the early stages of developing a new variant of the CN-235, the N-245, which has been specifically designed to perform civil operations and is able to carry up to 60 passengers.
-Alternatively also referred to as the CN-235NG, this variant is planned to be fully launched following the completion of the Indonesian Aerospace N-219 project, at one point, it was expected to be fully certified sometime in 2019.
-A further derivative has been envisioned, referred to as the N-270, it is a stretched version of the N-245 and is planned to be able to carry up to 70–90 passengers; the original timeframe for development was set between 2019 and 2024.
+During 2015, Indonesian Aerospace announced that they were in the early stages of developing a new variant of the CN-235, the N245, which has been specifically designed to perform civil operations and is able to carry up to 60 passengers.
+Alternatively also referred to as the CN-235NG, this variant is planned to be fully launched following the completion of the Indonesian Aerospace N219 project, at one point, it was expected to be fully certified sometime in 2019.
+A further derivative has been envisioned, referred to as the N-270, it is a stretched version of the N245 and is planned to be able to carry up to 70–90 passengers; the original timeframe for development was set between 2019 and 2024.